Marklogic-retired/marklogic-data-hub/marklogic-data-hub-central/README.md

 After you've deployed the application, it's likely that you'll update your branch later on - perhaps rebasing it from the develop branch - and you'll need to update your application.
 To do so, you'll first need to publish the Gradle plugin again, as described above.
-Then, run the following commands from the ./examples/reference-entity-model project:

-    rm -rf src/main/hub-internal-config
-    ./gradlew hubInit
+Then, because there's a chance that new resources - such as roles and privileges - may have been added to the DH Gradle plugin, you should initialize the project again to ensure that these resources are added to the project.
+This will avoid any deployment errors from occurring, where those errors result from the new resources not existing yet.
+To do so, just run the following from the ./examples/reference-entity-model project:

-    ./gradlew -i mlDeploy
+    ./gradlew -i hubInit mlDeploy

-By first removing the hub-internal-config directory, you ensure that hubInit will re-initialize the project, which will guarantee anything that's been added to the hub-internal-config directory on the develop branch will be added to your project.
-Then, just deploy the application again, and you've now got an updated DH application.
+Note that the "-i" is optional - it's for info-level logging, and while you don't need it, it's often very helpful in case an error occurs.

 ## Running the middle tier